-The Agri-Food Value Chains course enables participants to develop a systematic understanding and critical awareness of the Agri-Food Value Chain, its main components, and the linkages between them.
-It also examines the main trends, drivers, and issues within the chain, covering aspects from agriculture and its ancillary industries, through to food retailing and catering, with reference to market structure, government intervention, and international trade.
+The Agri-Food Value Chains course enables participants to develop a systematic understanding and critical awareness of the Agri-Food Value Chain, its main components, and its linkages.
+It also examines the main trends, drivers, and issues within the chain, covering the aspects of agriculture and ancillary industries through food retailing and catering, regarding market structure, government intervention, and international trade.

-This course would have a broad range of applicability to professionals within the agrifood sector, but particularly those involved in food manufacturing, processing, distribution, retail, and catering.
+This course would have a broad range of applicability to professionals within the agri-food sector, particularly those involved in food manufacturing, processing, distribution, retail, and catering.

-As a result of completing this course, you will have developed a robust knowledge of the entire value chain as it pertains to the agrifood sector, with a detailed understanding of individual components as well as the complex interactions between them.
+As a result of completing this course, you will have developed a robust knowledge of the entire value chain pertaining to the agri-food sector, with a detailed understanding of individual components and the complex interactions.
 Successful completion will enable participants to:

 • Discuss and analyse the structure and components of Agri-Food Value Chains